mathewjsmith/pre-sliced_linear_algebra/README.md

 def dot_product(x: LRVector, y: TBVector):

     alpha = Scalar(0)

-    return apply(lambda chi, psi, alpha: chi * psi + alpha, x, y, alpha)
+    def kernel(chi: float, psi: float, alpha: float): return chi * psi + alpha

+    return apply(kernel, x, y, alpha)

 def euclidean_length(x: TBVector):
     sum_of_squares = dot_product(x, x)
     return sqrt(sum_of_squares)

 ```

-For very simple operations like the above, a lambda expression is appropriate.
-For more complicated operations it might be more appropriate to create a seperate "kernel function" to ensure that the core logic is clearly expressed.
+For very simple operations like the above, a lambda expression might be appropriate as has been done for scal, however I believe it is preferrable to explicitly define a kernel function for readability/expressiveness.

 A few notes on usage:
 - The output operand should always be the last one passed in to the apply function, as this is the operand that the update step is applied to.